genexus-books/Saia/saia-docs/docs/apis/SearchProfileAPI.md

 Useful for its simplicity, encode the binary data directly in the request body.
 Set the request with the associated `Content-Type` header to indicate the type of data being sent (e.g., `application/pdf`, `text/plain`).

-It is mandatory to set a `filename` header value with the document name and extension, to be assigned when uploading the data, for example:
+It is mandatory to set a `filename` header value with the document name and extension.
+For example:

 ```
 filename: SampleFile.pdf